jchernin4/jchernin4/README.md

   on Discord.
 - [Rust Wallpaper](https://github.com/jchernin4/Rust-Wallpaper) - Automatically updates a Windows wallpaper to sync the computer's time with the ingame time on the wallpaper image.
-- 🔒 [Twitch Viewbotter](https://github.com/jchernin4/Twitch-Viewbotter) - Makes Twitch accounts view a stream and type
-  random messages in chat.
-Also has an automated account creator function.
-Written in JavaScript.
 - [Bitcoin Wallet](https://github.com/jchernin4/Bitcoin-Wallet) - Bitcoin wallet for Windows

 ## Lost Projects